GAIA-X4PLC-AAD/idsa-environment/idsa/src/k8s/README.md

 * `https://<host name>/idsa-daps/`

 #### Local environment
-There is no external access.
+There is no direct external access.
 If you want to access the software from your web browser, please run this command first:

 `kubectl proxy --port=8080`